Limitations of Pool-Based Models

 Collateral Eligibility

+A major disadvantage of pool-based lending models is their inability to price risk based on collateral quality.
 A lender’s risk-return profile depends on the likelihood that the collateral will sufficiently cover the loan in the event of liquidation.
 This is primarily a function of the loan-to-value (LTV) ratio and the volatility of the collateral asset.
 Riskier collateral or higher LTVs should naturally command higher interest rates.
+However, in pool-based models, interest rates are determined solely by the utilization of the borrowed asset—not the collateral securing the loan.
+This leads to several problems:- Uniform risk pricing: Volatile or illiquid assets are priced the same as stable collateral.

 - Cross-asset inefficiency: Risk introduced by a single asset affects rates for all borrowers in the pool.